On the Effectiveness of Sampled Softmax Loss for Item Recommendation: Introduction

-\textbf{Sampled softmax (SSM) loss} emerges as a substitute for softmax loss.
+\textbf{Sampled softmax (SSM)} emerges as a substitute for softmax.
 The basic idea is to use a sampled subset of negatives instead of all items.
-As such, it not only inherits the desired property of ranking, but also reduces the training cost dramatically.
-Current studies leverage SSM loss in recommendation mainly for two purposes: (1) Approximating softmax loss.
-Prior study \cite{Bengio2003Quick} argues that SSM loss is a biased version of full softmax loss.
+As such, it not only inherits the desired property of ranking, but also reduces the training cost dramatically~\cite{Covington2016Deep}.
+However, directly optimizing classical recommendation models such as MF~\cite{Koren2009Matrix} may not yield satisfactory performance (\cf Table~\ref{Table:overall_comparion}).
+Typically, existing recommendation work leverages SSM mainly for two purposes: (1) Approximating the softmax function.
+Prior work \cite{Bengio2003Quick} argues that SSM loss is a biased version of full softmax loss.
 One possible solution is the log$Q$ correction \cite{Bengio2003Quick}, which samples negative instances from the softmax distribution.
-Some follow-on efforts \cite{Wang2021Cross,Rawat2019Sampled,Yang2020Mixed,Yi2019Sampling,Bai2017TAPAS,Blanc2018Adaptive} devise different methods to reduce the sampling bias.
+Some follow-on efforts \cite{Wang2021Cross,Rawat2019Sampled,Yang2020Mixed,Yi2019Sampling,Bai2017TAPAS,Blanc2018Adaptive,Lian2020Personalized} devise different methods to reduce the sampling bias.
 (2) Performing contrastive learning.
 Inspired by its success in CV \cite{Chen2020A,Gidaris2018Unsupervised,Oord2018Representation} and NLP \cite{Gao2021SimCSE,Devlin2019BERT,Lan2020ALBERT} domains, researchers are exploring contrastive learning for recommendation \cite{Zhou2021Contrastive,Wu2021Self,Zhou2020S3-Rec}.
-They typically use InfoNCE loss \cite{Oord2018Representation} for the auxiliary task, maximizing the agreement of positive pairs as compared with that of negative pairs.
-Essentially, InfoNCE loss is SSM loss, since the observed and unobserved user-item pairs can be viewed as positive and negative instances respectively.
+They typically use the InfoNCE loss \cite{Oord2018Representation} for the auxiliary task, maximizing the agreement of positive pairs as compared with that of negative pairs.
+Essentially, InfoNCE is an SSM function, since the observed and unobserved user-item pairs can be viewed as positive and negative instances, respectively.

-Nonetheless, only very limited works \cite{Zhou2021Contrastive,yao2021selfsupervised} utilize SSM loss as the main learning objective for model training.
-Worse still, existing work rarely explores its properties, failing to answer the questions ``Does SSM loss suit for item recommendation?'' and ``What are the conceptual advantages of SSM loss, as compared with pointwise and pairwise losses?''.
+Nonetheless, only very limited studies \cite{Covington2016Deep,Zhou2021Contrastive,yao2021selfsupervised} utilize SSM as the main learning objective for model training.
+Even though some recommendation work has used it, they do not explore its properties, failing to answer the questions ``Does SSM suit item recommendation?'' and ``What are the conceptual advantages of SSM, as compared with pointwise and pairwise losses?''.